pmiossec/vscode-gitextensions/README.md

 Commands available via the icons in the Status Bar (see VSCode settings to hide them):

-* GitExtensions: Browse in GitExtensions
+* GitExtensions: Browse repository
 * GitExtensions: See File History

-Commands available via the `explorer`, the `editor` and the `editor title` contextal menus :
+Commands available via the `explorer`, the `editor` and the `editor title` contextual menus :

 * GitExtensions: See in Diff Tool
 * GitExtensions: See File History
 * GitExtensions: Revert changes

+Commands available via the `Source Control Management` title menu :
+* GitExtensions: Browse repository
+* GitExtensions: Commit

-These contextual menus could be easily hidden with VSCode settings `config.gitExtensions.explorer.contextmenu`, `config.gitExtensions.editor.title.contextmenu` and `config.gitExtensions.editor.contextmenu`.
+These contextual menus could be easily hidden with VSCode settings `config.gitExtensions.explorer.contextmenu`, `config.gitExtensions.editor.title.contextmenu`,  `config.gitExtensions.editor.contextmenu` and `gitExtensions.scm.title.menu`.

 ## Requirements